mekerhult/test2023/README.md

   events must include `note` (0–127) and optionally `velocity` (defaults to 100).
   Use the optional `ticksPerQuarter` (alias `ppqn`) to tell the sketch what resolution the payload uses; it is scaled to 24 ticks per quarter internally.
   The board immediately replaces the previous buffer and arms playback.
+Once started, the buffer loops indefinitely until you stop transport with the D4 button or an external MIDI Stop.

 - `GET /status`
   ```json